CAPP logo CAPP symbol

 This section contains CAPP archives, case studies and evaluations of collaborative arts projects, critical theory and guidebooks.
 Search this section for pdfs, publications on collaborative arts as well as additional resources, videos and audio materials; reports on related cultural policy and developments within collaborative arts.

-PDF by Scottee, Travis Alabanza, Selina Thompson and Emma Frankland (English)
+by Scottee, Travis Alabanza, Selina Thompson and Emma Frankland

 A free downloadable zine, The Outsiders Handbook, for queer, trans* and questioning teenagers – a survival guide for figuring out a world beyond mainstream cultures and imposed heteronormative values.
 The Outsiders Handbook is written by four artists who identify as part of the LGBTQIA+ community: Scottee, Travis Alabanza, Selina Thompson and Emma Frankland.
 “We all grew up in the UK and we found our friends and each other through the internet and by doing arty stuff.
 We want to share with you ways we continue to meet other queer and trans* folk like us, to give you encouragement and offer you a bit of love and care”